zitouni/oai-cn5g-fed/docs/DEPLOY_SA5G_SLICING.md

 As shown in figure above, there are 3 S-NSSAIs configured (Can be differentiated with colors) viz. <br/>
 Note:- Here we have used standardised SST values (2,3,4), because rf-simulator only supports SST values 1,2,3,4.
 Moreover, it only for numerical refernece and does not reflect standrd SST behaviour e.g. URLCC, MIoT, V2X etc.<br/>

-* Slice1: [SST=2,SD=2] =>   NRF1, SMF1, UPF1, GNB1, UE1
+* Slice1: [SST=128,SD=2] =>   NRF1, SMF1, UPF1, GNB1, UE1
-* Slice2: [SST=3,SD=3] =>   NRF1, SMF2, UPF2, GNB2, UE2
+* Slice2: [SST=1]        =>   NRF1, SMF2, UPF2, GNB2, UE2
-* Slice3: [SST=4,SD=4] =>   NRF2, SMF3, VPP-UPF3, GNB3, UE3
+* Slice3: [SST=130,SD=4] =>   NRF2, SMF3, VPP-UPF3, GNB3, UE3

 Here AMF, NSSF, UDM, UDR, AUSF are common to all slices.
-SMF and UPF in S-NSSAI 2 and 3 have same NRF hence both UPFs are discoverable to both SMF.
-You can verify in the logs that both SMFs are successfullt associated to both UPFs in S-NSSAI 2 and 3.
+SMF and UPF in slice 1 and 2 have same NRF hence both UPFs are discoverable to both SMF.
+You can verify in the logs that both SMFs are successfullt associated to both UPFs in slice 2 and 3.
 Here number of SMFs/UPFs for registered under single (NSI) NRF is part of operator's network planning.<br/>

 **Let's begin !!**